macromaniac/mp3/README.md

 I have prolly 100 hours of usage in it.
 You can see it like an ipod shuffle using videos from youtube-dl.

-Be careful, when you use it in public people think it's a bomb
+Be careful, when you use it in public people think it's a bomb.